dimach-28/Snow/README.md

-It was kind of boring so I decided to write a simple sketch of snow (snowflakes).
+I was bored so I decided to write a simple sketch of snowflakes for the new year.

 The library is loved by all and very powerful  U8g2.